haagahelia/ohke-teknologiat/08_seminaari/markdown_file1.md

 Note: These examples were written with VS Code that has the "Markdown PDF" extension installed.
 It also can be used to preview the markdown output.
 Right click on the .md file tab and select "Open Preview".
+Test your Markdown markup also in GitHub.

 # Level 1 (=chapter) heading